 See the Third Chapter: Bolzano's Renovation of Analiticity, pp. 49-108.

-- ———.
+———.
+1999.
 "Bolzano's Theory of Representation."
-Revue d'Histoire des Sciences 52, no. 3-4 (1999):363-383.
+Revue d'Histoire des Sciences no. 52 (3-4):363-383.

-- Roberts Mark.
+Roberts, Mark.
+1994.
 "The Bearer of Truth and Falsity."
-Southwest Philosophy Review 10 (1994):59-67.
+Southwest Philosophy Review no. 10:59-67.

 the bearers of truth and falsity and that propositions have a timeless ideal existence: a position which seems to discredit completely their view that propositions are the bearers of truth and

-Edited by Jan Wolenski
+Edited by Jan Wolenski.

-- Rollinger Robin D. "Austrian Theories of Judgment: Bolzano, Brentano, Meinong, and Husserl."
+Rollinger, Robin D. 2004.
+"Austrian Theories of Judgment: Bolzano, Brentano, Meinong, and Husserl."
 In Phenomenology and Analysis.
 Essays on Central European Philosophy,